fj26/DataAnalytics_Final/README.md

-# Factors and Impacts of Greenhouse Gas Emissiosn
+# Factors and Impacts of Greenhouse Gas Emissions

 ## Summary